 21. Trojan War: The navy of Rhodes contributed 9 ships to the Greek navy during Trojan War.

-22. Magellan‘s Crew: There were three sailors from Rhodes who joined and survived in the Magellan’s crew after its initial circumnavigation of the world from 1519 to 1522.
+22. Magellan‘s Crew: There were three sailors from Rhodes who joined and survived among Magellan’s crew after its initial circumnavigation of the world.

 23. Roman Maritime Law: Maritime Law was first written by the Lindians which later became known as Rhodian law.
 The Romans then based their maritime law on Rhodian law which today is the foundation for modern maritime law.